bridgingfutures/website-test2/_posts/2025-12-13-two-vital-parliamentary-motions.md

 title: "Two Vital Parliamentary Motions (EDMs) in Support of Ukrainians in the UK"
 date: 2025-12-13
 categories: [Parliament]
-tags: [Parliament, EDM, Visa Extension, Hosts, Advocacy]
+tags: [Parliament, EDM, Visa Extension, Hosts, Ukraine]
 description: >-
   Two key Early Day Motions (EDMs #1000 & #2191) are calling for better support for Ukrainian refugees and a clear visa extension scheme.
 Their success depends on public support.
 toc: false
 published: true
 lang: en
-image:
-  path: assets/img/posts/2025-12-11-ukrainian-edms-parliament.png
-  alt: "UK Parliament building in London.
-Photo: Shutterstock"

 ---

 The UK Parliament continues its efforts to support Ukrainian refugees.
 MPs from various parties are tabling **Early Day Motions (EDMs)**.
 These are formal proposals that draw attention to specific issues and demonstrate the level of parliamentary support for a particular cause.